Women Airforce Service Pilots: Duties

-After their training, the WASP were stationed at 122 air bases across the U.S., where they assumed numerous flight-related missions, and relieved male pilots for combat duty.
-Ferrying planes from factory to airbases made up the first duties of the WASP.
+After their training, the WASP were stationed at 122 air bases across the U.S., where they assumed numerous flight-related missions.
+The original WAFS were organized specifically to ferry airplanes and free male pilots, around 900 in all, for combat roles.
+A WASP would go to the factory, test fly the airplane and then deliver it.
 During World War II, women pilots flew 80 percent of all ferrying missions.
-They delivered over 12,000 aircraft.
-WASP freed around 900 male pilots for combat duty during World War II.

-The original WAFS were organized specifically to ferry airplanes and free male pilots for combat roles.
-When a ferrying mission came in, the WASP would go to the factory, fly the plane in a test flight and then deliver the plane.
 Between September 1942 and December 1944, the WASP delivered 12,652 aircraft of 78 different types.
 In order to set an example, Nancy Love who was in charge of training, made sure she was trained and qualified on as many different types of planes as was possible.

 They also towed targets for live anti-aircraft artillery practice, simulated strafing missions, and transported cargo.
 The live-target practice was announced by Jackie Cochran on July 19, 1943, to 25 recent WASP graduates at Avenger Field.
 Cochran told the group that she had a "top secret assignment" and that any WASP could opt out if they wished: none did.
 This group would be sent to Camp Davis to tow flying shooting targets for men on the ground to practice shooting airborne targets.
 Many of the planes were shot during this training and several WASP were shot in the feet.
 Sometimes the planes were shot on purpose, when service men mistakenly believed they were supposed to shoot the plane, not the target the WASP was towing.
 One of the planes used during target towing, an A-24 that, like many had not been adequately maintained by the Army Air Corps (AAC), killed WASP Mabel Virginia Rawlinson.
 Rawlinson was practicing night flying with a trainer when her A-24 began to experience technical issues.
 The instructor asked her to return to the airfield, but on the final approach, Rawlinson's plane connected with the top of a pine tree and the plane nosed down and crashed.
 The instructor was thrown free, but Rawlinson was stuck in the front seat as the plane went up in flames, unable to open the plane's broken canopy lock.
 The investigation into the crash and her death found that the towing planes were not maintained properly and the AAC was using the wrong octane fuel for the planes.